airbnb/javascript/README.md

 ## Accessors

   - Accessor functions for properties are not required.
-  - If you do make accessor functions use getVal() and setVal('hello').
+  - If you do make accessor functions use getVal() and setVal("hello").

     ```javascript
     // bad